Jun 5 2013 by

 Usability testing at this stage will help you notice gaps and flaws in the architecture.

-For testing purpose, we invite some representatives of target audience and observe how they manage to reach certain pages and results within the site.
+audience and observe how they manage to reach certain pages and results

 Then, the users can be interviewed regarding the site in general.